 The Los Angeles county case was In the Matter of the HARRY ROSS AND ANNA ROSS REVOCABLE TRUST DATED JULY 9, 1987, AS RESTATED ON MAY 10, 1993 AND AMENDED AS TO THE SURVIVOR’S TRUST ONLY ON AUGUST 31, 2000, with the case number being P-12-074607-T. The Clark County, Nevada, case number was GP016315.
 It should be pointed out that the attorney in the LA County matter referred to 17200(b) which, as many know, has similarities to California PC 850.
 That will be a blog post for another day!

 I think the most important take-away from this is that Nevada has a law similar to Heggstad so if you have a Nevada asset outside of a trust just file in Nevada.
-Contact Mr. Powell (702-255-4552), or other experienced Nevada counsel, to work with them on your Nevada/California cross-over cases.
+Contact Mr. Powell (his info is below), or other experienced Nevada counsel, to work with them on your Nevada/California cross-over cases.
 I should add that Mr. Powell is licensed in both California and Nevada.

 Until next time….